 I can’t have a perfect house.
 It’s a home, not a museum, and our home is where we love and play and eat and sleep and learn.
-That’s a lot of living crammed within four walls, so I refuse to fret some mess!
+That’s a lot of living crammed within four walls, so I refuse to fret over some mess!

 I can’t have the perfect schoolroom.
 I can spend my days moaning about all the things I wish we had, things I’m convinced would make school easier or more enjoyable or the educational benefit greater, or I can just buck up and do my best with what God’s given me.
 My attitude will have far more to do with our homeschooling success than a picture-perfect classroom and to-die-for teaching materials.

 I can’t have perfect students.
 I want to see my children achieve great things, but I want to see it out of love for them and hope for their future, not to satisfy my own ego.
 I want to value their differences and never judge their worth, (or mine,) by their academic success.
 God created them with unique strengths and diverse weaknesses and it is my job to cultivate the one and mend the other to the best of my ability.
 When I’ve done that, I’ve done all that I can do.